 Mission: To provide a continuum of care which empowers refugees and immigrants residing in the Greater Pittsburgh Communities and Allegheny County to become self-sufficient and better integrated into our communities.

 AJAPO serves refugees and immigrants from about 20 countries around the globe.
-AJAPO provides housing, all the initial social services and orientation into the United States community where they will reside.
-AJAPO’s services also include youth development as well as cultural orientation and counseling to ensure family cohesion.
-Immigration services are provided as a pathway towards citizenship for all those who are eligible to become United States citizens.
-A volunteer is needed to serve in the role of case manager.
-The volunteer will provide case management and service coordination to clients to improve their quality of life and increase the capacities of refugee individuals/families to become self -sufficient.
+AJAPO provides housing, initial social services, and orientation into the community where they will reside.
+Additional services include youth development, counseling to ensure family cohesion, and immigration services as a pathway towards citizenship for those who are eligible.
+A volunteer is needed to serve as a case manager.
+The volunteer will provide case management and service coordination in the first 90 days of their arrival, assisting families in their transition and move towards self-sufficiency.

 Pittsburgh Mercy Health System

-Mission: We, Pittsburgh Mercy Health System (PMHS) and Trinity Health, serve together in the spirit of the Gospel as a compassionate and transforming, healing presence within our communities.
+Mission: To serve in the spirit of the Gospel as a compassionate and transforming, healing presence within our communities.

 Operation Safety Net (OSN) is Pittsburgh Mercy’s award-winning medical and social service program for the unsheltered homeless population in Allegheny County.
 Operation Safety Net strives to address the circumstances that undermine the mental and physical health of persons served by creating avenues for homeless people to access the social and health services that are necessary to improve their quality of life.
-Two volunteers are needed within OSN.
-Volunteers will assist and support individuals experiencing homelessness or who are near homelessness in identifying and being connected to a wide variety of resources and supports, including health care, benefits, housing resources, mental health treatment resources, drug and alcohol treatment resources, and vocational and educational resources.
+Two volunteers are needed within OSN: an outreach specialist and community health nurse.
+Volunteers will assist and support individuals experiencing homelessness or who are near homelessness in identifying and being connected to a wide variety of resources and supports, including healthcare, public benefits, housing, mental health treatment, drug and alcohol treatment, and vocational and educational resources.